Skip to content

 What makes Mnemoverse different

 It depends on the job.
-Mnemoverse is the strongest fit when you want one persistent memory shared across Claude Code, Cursor, VS Code, ChatGPT, and Python behind a single API key, with memory that learns from outcomes.
+Mnemoverse is the strongest fit when you want one persistent memory shared across Claude Code, Claude Desktop, Cursor, VS Code, Windsurf, ChatGPT, and Python behind a single API key, with memory that learns from outcomes.
+The mechanism is published (SLoD, arXiv:2603.08965) and benchmarked on LoCoMo and LongMemEval.
 Mem0, Zep, Letta, and Cognee each lead for other use cases — see the alternatives roundup for an honest breakdown.

 Mnemoverse is a persistent memory API, not a vector database.
 Memories form Hebbian associations between concepts, are tuned by a Rescorla-Wagner update, re-ranked by outcome feedback, and consolidated with HDBSCAN — so recall improves with use.
 The same memory is reachable from every supported tool with one key.